fin-cli/handbook/references/behat-steps/then-stdout-should-be-a-json-array-containing.md

 ```

-*Behat steps documentation is generated from the WP-CLI codebase on every release.
+*Behat steps documentation is generated from the FIN-CLI codebase on every release.
 To suggest improvements, please submit a pull request.*

 ***